 If you use a WordPress plugin like All-in-One SEO Pack, you’ll get this form at the bottom of your blog editor:

-Google has made this easy by giving you tips to creating good descriptions.
+Google has made this easy by giving you tips on how to create good descriptions.
 Here are the two most important:

-- Make them descriptive – Front load keywords that are relevant to the article.
+- Make them descriptive – Front-load keywords that are relevant to the article.
 If you like formulas, ask “Who?
 What?
 Why?
 When?
 Where?
 How?”
 That’s a formula journalists use to report.
-It works equally well writing descriptions.
+It works equally well when writing descriptions.

-- Make them unique – Each meta description should be different from other pages.
+- Make them unique – Each meta description should be different from other pages’ descriptions.

-- Make them short – Google limits meta descriptions to 160 characters or less.
+- Make them short – Google limits meta descriptions to 160 characters or fewer.

-Another big way that is attracting attention when it comes to ranking above the fold is with Google’s new authorship markup and Google+ search strategy.
+Another big factor that is attracting attention when it comes to ranking above the fold is Google’s new authorship markup and Google+ search strategy.